What is ASO Audit and What Applications Need It?

 The icon should be «self-explanatory», evoke understandable associations, and stand out among competitors.
 Relevant information and texts often lack in screenshots.

 The icon has a neat minimalistic design and reflects the concept of the application.
 When comparing with competitors, you can see that most of them also use the silhouette of the Buddha.
 But it is implemented in bright colors and more detailed.
 Against their background, the icon of your application may not be so noticeable due to simplicity and pastel shades; thereby, you have a conversion below.
 We recommend experimenting with the icon and testing other, brighter options.
 You can start small – make elements brighter or choose different shades.
-We also recommend that you pay attention to how the icon of your application will look like with a black theme on the iPhone since a large percentage of users use it, and you need to adapt the icon to them.

 Like the icon, the screenshots are made quite accurately and correspond to the modern trends of mobile marketing.
-Undoubtedly, this approach, when choosing shades, fully reflects the very concept of the application.
-But it can negatively affect its conversion, which means the number of installations.

 The text in the screenshots is quite small and is difficult to read even on a smartphone with a large diagonal.
 Reading is further complicated by the fact that some words are highlighted in turquoise color.
 The approach itself takes place only in the case of a large text and a less vivid and familiar highlight color.
 We recommend increasing the size of texts by reducing the size of smartphones.